btsantos/photo-studio/src/api-doc.md

          It's deleted, and I don't have anything more to say about it 3.- 202 Accepted
          I will delete it later

+     If a client tries to GET a resource that has been DELETED, the server will return an error response code, usually 404 (Not Found) or 410 (Gone)

+     Example:

+     Request
+     GET /api/47yj HTTP/1.1
+     Host: www.nonap.com

+     Response
+     HTTP/1.1 404 Not Found

+     Idempotence
+     DELETED is not a safe method.
+It has another useful property: it's idempotent Once you delete a resource, it's gone.
+The resource STATE has PERMANENTLY CHANGED.
+     You can send another DELETE request, and you might get a 404 error, but the resource state is exactly as it was after the first request.
+The resource is still gone.
+     That's idempotence.
+Sending a request twice has the same effect on resource state as sending it once.